Eastwood, empty chair hijack Republican media coverage

 Although Romney notched up the most tweets during his keynote address to the convention in Tampa, Florida - more than 14,289 tweets per minute - his Twitter Political Index (Twindex), which measures how tweeters feel about a candidate on a scale of 1 to 100, fell from 46 to 38 following his speech.

-Some 30.3 million Americans watched Thursday’s prime time addresses on cable and broadcast television, according to final Nielsen data.

-But by Friday, it was “Dirty Harry” star Eastwood’s performance that was capturing the popular attention.
-The Twitter hashtag #eastwooding - mostly pictures of empty chairs - was also one of the top-trending topics on the microblogging site on Friday.
+And by Friday, it was “Dirty Harry” star Eastwood’s performance that was capturing the popular attention.
+The Twitter hashtag #eastwooding - mostly pictures of empty chairs - was also one of the top-trending topics on the microblogging site on Friday morning.

 Paul Levinson, professor of media and communication studies at Fordham University and author of the book “New New Media,” thought Eastwood’s performance was “the biggest story by far from the convention, including Romney’s speech.”